speakez-llc/Farscape/README.md

 ### Self-Hosting

-Farscape can be used to generate F# bindings for LibClang itself, creating a self-hosting cycle.
+Farscape will eventually be used to generate F# bindings for LibClang itself, creating a self-hosting cycle.

 ### MLIR/LLVM Integration